Wattful/Advanced-TF2-Trading/behavior.md

 When recalculating listings, some price functions call the Backpack.tf API to see other listings on the same item.
 When recalculating prices, if a price function uses the Backpack.tf API, the bot will sleep priceUpdateSleep milliseconds (default 2500) between function calls.
 This is to prevent Backpack.tf API rate limiting.

+Listing price recalculation is atomic, meaning that all price changes are committed at the same time.
+If a user sends a trade offer to the bot while it is recalculating prices, the bot will use the listing's old, pre-recalculation price.
+This ensures that the bot always values listings by the price displayed to the user.

 All prices are rounded to the nearest refined.

 ### Buy listings